 His work includes the carving of three large sandstone murals on the exterior of the Jewish Center of Princeton in Princeton, New Jersey, in 1984.
 In 1994 he traveled to Quitman, Mississippi, to do a reproduction of a classic Bucks County farm house which was featured in Fine Homebuilding Magazine, ("Laying up Stone Veneer," November, 1994).
 Country Living Magazine did a cover story on Snyder's Bucks County Pennsylvania sculpture garden, studio and home featuring his sculpture and stone carvings ("A Sculptor's Sanctuary," August, 1996) and in 2001, HGTV's "Our Place" showcased his work as well.

-Each spring, Snyder opens his sculpture garden and studio to the public for a showing of his most recent works.
+Each spring, Snyder opened his sculpture garden and studio to the public for a showing of his most recent works.
 His studio (Cedar Maze) and residence have moved.
 Shows will be held at Paul Steinbeiser's Farm and Nursery in Frenchtown, NJ.
 Snyder now resides in Ottsville, PA.

 Commissioned by The Thompson Organization and family for a sculpture in honor of the millennium for the town of Doylestown, in Bucks County, Pennsylvania, Snyder's sculpture, "Look to the Future Through the Past," is permanently installed outdoors at the corners of Broad and Court Streets.
 His sculptures are included in the permanent collection of The Children's Hospital of New Jersey at Newark Beth Israel Medical Center in Newark, NJ.
 His work is also collected privately throughout the United States.